The American Flag atop the Mound

 On the hillside above the Inclined Plane is a magnificent 30’ x 60’ is the Centennial American flag.
 It flies on a 125’ flagpole, putting the flag at the highest point above the valley.
-This flag is one of the largest flags in the United States.
-It can be seen for miles-- from almost any point in the valley.
+This flag can be seen for miles-- from almost any point in the valley.
 It is illuminated at night and is only lowered during severe weather.

 Efforts to raise the flag over Johnstown were started by local citizens to commemorate the Flood Centennial in 1989.
 The flag was dedicated on August 19, 1989.
 Today contributions are still solicited for maintenance and replacement of the flag.
 You can make a contribution to the Centennial Flag Fund through the Community Foundation of the Alleghenies.

-The largest free-flying Flag in the United States towers over the Johnstown Inclined Plane.
+The flag atop the mound towers over the Johnstown Inclined Plane.
 Its area is 60 ft by 30 ft.
 The idea of the Flag at the top of the Incline came from Sandy McQuaide, who organized the Centennial Flag committee to raise funds for the first flag and replacement flags.
 In 2003, an Endowment Fund was established for the Flag at the Community Foundation for the Alleghenies.